tmr4/py65_65816/README.md

   * Native mode, 8-bit tests: In progress.
 Added 506 unit tests modified from the emulation mode tests.
   * Native mode, 16-bit and mixed-bit tests: Just going with brut force.
 226 unit tests added so far for ADC AND ASL BIT CMP CPX CPY DEC DEX DEY SBC.
 These have already proven their worth by pointing out a problem with how I calculated the overflow flag in ADC.
 Still the going is slow.
     * Older entry: Still looking for an easy way to do this.
 All of the 65816 testing frameworks I've found so far require an amount of conversion almost equal to modifying the emulation mode tests for native mode.
 * I ported [OF816](https://github.com/tmr4/of816) to get another test program.
+Working in bank 0.
+Need to test with the dictionary in bank 1 as in the [W65C816SXB platform](https://github.com/tmr4/of816/blob/master/platforms/W65C816SXB/W65C816SXB.s).
+    * Older entries:
+        * The port starts properly in py65 but input is not yet properly interpreted by the system.
+Tracking the error is made more difficult in that much of the program is coded in Forth, making it more difficult to debug in py65.
-With this I fixed several errors with several instructions, mainly those involving long address modes, but also the TSB TRB REP JML instructions.
-Still a problem with number input.
+        * With this I fixed several errors with several instructions, mainly those involving long address modes, but also the TSB TRB REP JML instructions.
+Still a problem with number input (FIXED: I had neglected to properly calculated the negative flag when dealing with s 16 bit accumulator).
 With some clever breakpoint setting, it is easier to debug once you understand the program.
-    * Older entry: The port starts properly in py65 but input is not yet properly interpreted by the system.
-Tracking the error is made more difficult in that much of the program is coded in Forth, making it more difficult to debug in py65.